 BARRIERS TO CARE

 There are numerous barriers which prevent LGBTQ individuals from receiving valuable preventative care such as cancer screenings.
-According to the 2020 Pennsylvania LGBTQ Health Needs Assessment, 19.2% of LGBTQ individuals report not having a primary healthcare provider.
-Of those that had a primary healthcare provider, 1 in 4 of them report having had a negative experience with a healthcare professional, and 1 in 3 LGBTQ people report they did not believe most of their healthcare providers have medical expertise related to LGBTQ health needs.
-These experiences may be more common among some LGBTQ persons such as transgender individuals and persons of color.
+According to the 2020 Pennsylvania LGBTQ Health Needs Assessment, 19.2% of LGBTQ+ individuals report not having a primary healthcare provider .
+Of those that had a primary healthcare provider, 1 in 4 of them report having had a negative experience with a healthcare professional, and 1 in 3 LGBTQ people report they did not believe most of their healthcare providers have medical expertise related to LGBTQ+ health needs .
+These experiences may be more common among some LGBTQ+ persons, including transgender and non-binary individuals and BIPOC individuals.

 LOCAL LGBTQ-KNOWLEDGABLE PROVIDERS